Grammy winner, assistant professor at SCRIPPS/Claremont College

 “Although theoretical discourse often tries to separate itself from practice, my professors have encouraged me to keep relating them to each other,” she said.

-With her dissertation defense set for May—the last step in earning her doctorate—Gonzalez was able to leverage her music in her search for a faculty position.
-"Departments are seeing the value in academics who are also practitioners," she said.
-And she proved this by recently landing a tenure-track assistant professor position at Scripps College.
+In fact, Gonzalez was able to leverage her music in her search for a faculty position.
+“Departments are seeing the value in academics who are also practitioners,” she said.
+And she proved this by landing a tenure-track assistant professor position at Scripps College.

 And while the glitz of the Grammys seems like the antithesis to the formality of academia, Gonzalez has realized that embracing an integrated approach to academia also means embracing her identity as a Grammy winner—especially since it is an attention-grabber.